Top Tourist Sights That You Would Be Mad To Miss When Visiting Rome

 Roman Forum & Palatine Hill

-Back in its heyday, the forum was the marketplace and the centre of public life in Rome.
+Back in its heyday, the forum was the marketplace and the center of public life in Rome.
 It was the venue for elections, public speeches, commercial affairs, criminal trials and gladiator matches.

 Palatine Hill is part of the archaeological site and stands 40 meters above the Roman Forum